ajm143/ajm143.github.io/_posts/people/2020-10-01-Chris_Owen.md

 ---
 I am a Nuclear Engineering student (MEng) at the University of Birmingham, now working in the Morris Group as a summer intern between my third and final year of study.

-My research will focus on machine learning potentials and their appliation in  high throughput computational modelling of systems relevant to battery cell materials.
+My research focuses on machine learning potentials and their appliation in  high throughput computational modelling of systems relevant to battery cell materials.